typelevel/typelevel.github.com/src/blog/algebraic-api-design.md

 An API in this context describes the types and operations that a module exposes to the user.

 SameGame is a deterministic single player game with perfect information.
-It has a game-tree complexity of $10^{82}$.
+It has a game-tree complexity of @:math 10^{82} @:@.
 In other words it is extremely hard to solve.
 Exhaustive search strategies and traditional path finding algorithms do not perform well.
 Monte Carlo tree search which is based on random sampling on the other hand is a promising approach.
 We will go into more details on these concepts below.

 But how can we implement this with functional programming?
 How can we express algorithms that are based on randomness, mutable state, and side effects in a purely functional way?